knowlesy/knowlesy/README.md

 - 🔭 I’m currently working on intergrating on premise infrastructure stats to report into logicmonitor via api calls, wmi queries, packer and terraform
-- 🌱 I’m currently learning Powershell and Groovy
+- 🌱 I’m currently learning Powershell
 - ⚡ Fun fact: I love to go out on my bike
 - 📫 How to reach me: Linkedin